annasfe/simple_testing/README.md

 - Build the functionality so that the tests pass!
 Remember you need to run "npm run test" to run the tests

 ## NOTE
-sumArray is a function that sums all array items and returns the number of the summary.
+sumArray is a function that sums all array items and returns the summary.